hatakkey/MAG-integrated/docs/4G_session_verification.md

 ### 1.6. **Checking the dataplane**

-The 4G FWA home-user can reach the internet VRF 500 on TRA via the tun_srsue
+The 4G FWA home-user can reach the internet VRF 500 on TRA via the tun_srsue.
 ```bash
 root@ue1:/# ip r
 default via 192.168.41.1 dev eth0